 Exploration of a single topic, author, or theme in literature.
-Possible topics include war literature, dramatic comedies, Native American women's autobiographies, or Irish literature.
+Possible topics include war literature, dramatic comedies, comics and graphic narratives, Native American women's autobiographies, or Irish literature.
 Designed as an introductory course.
 May be taken more than once with different topics.
+Prerequisite: none.
 Offered occasionally in May Term.